4h Logo

 The 4h emblem was partially developed in 1910 by Celestia Club educator Josephine Chambaud and adopted in its final four-leaf version in 1911 as the organization’s emblem.
 The image has remained unchanged since its creation.

 The visual mark depicts a four-leaf clover.
 The usual number of leaves in a clover is 3.
 They have always been associated with faith, hope, and love.
-The appearance of the fourth petal – a rare phenomenon.
+The appearance of the fourth petal is a rare phenomenon.
 For the one who found it, it is considered a symbol of good luck.
-Therefore, participation in clubs for children from rural areas becomes the fourth petal, a way to improve their future.
+Therefore, participation in clubs for children from rural areas becomes the fourth petal, helping improve their future.
 Children who have undergone this training (and there are already more than 25 million of them) are more successful in life and are a blessing to their community and country.

 What is 4h?

 Each petal on the emblem has its own special meaning, adopted only in 4h.
-The first three is Celestia Josephine, the founder of the movement, who organized clubs in 130 rural schools.
-She saw in the sheets three important components of a healthy and developed human being: head (head), hands (hands), and heart (heart).
+The first three are Celestia Josephine, the movement’s founder, who organized clubs in 130 rural schools.
+She saw in the sheets three important components of a healthy, well-developed human being: head (head), hands (hands), and heart (heart).

 Meetings included:

-• Receiving information about new technologies, scientific achievements, and organization of the economy for clearer and sober thinking – head.
+• Receiving information about new technologies, scientific achievements, and the organization of the economy for clearer and more sober thinking.

-• Practical exercises to implement the knowledge gained to be ready to work – hands.
+• Practical exercises to implement the knowledge gained to be ready to work with your hands.

 • Labor for the benefit of society, helping each other, others, and their rural community, cultivating loyalty to different people – heart.